codingbbq/codingbbq.github.io/_posts/2019-04-04-Practicing-challenges-at-hackerrank.markdown

 layout: post
 title:  "Practicing challenges at Hackerrank"
 categories: hackerrank
-excerpt : Its summer and the scrotching heat will not stop us from challeging ourselves to solve Hackerrrank problems.
+excerpt : Its summer and the scorching heat will not stop us from challenging ourselves to solve Hackerrrank problems.
 ---

 ### Game of Thrones 1 - Hackerrank